thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

 * Primary architecture of the design
     * View
         * The view is what the user will see and will contain all the components which the user will interact with.
 It will take uesr input and pass it to a controller, and will receive updates from the back end as to how to update itself.
-        * View class has the following components: CommandView, HistoryView, FunctionView, and DisplayView
+        * View class has the following components: frontend_external.CommandView, frontend_external.HistoryView, frontend_external.FunctionView, and frontend_external.DisplayView
     * Controller
         * The controller is the communicator between the View class and the Model class.
 Whenever an external API needs to be called from View or Model class, the controller will pass the command to the other side.
         * When the program starts, the controller instance will be initialized.
 It will contain a view instance and a model instance.